This is the first in a 4 part review of the divorce process entitled Petitioning for a Divorce.

 - meet the residence rules; and

-- have a marriage recognised as valid by UK law.
+- have a marriage recognised as valid in England & Wales.

 Petition For Divorce

 Petitioning for divorce is the first step in the divorce process.
-A petition is effectively an application to the court asking that the court disolve the marriage.
-The spouse filing the petition is called the Petitioner and the other spouse, receiving the petition, is called the Respondent
+A petition is effectively an application to the court asking that the court dissolve the marriage.
+The spouse making the petition is called the Petitioner and the other spouse, receiving the petition, is called the Respondent.
+Under the new rules both spouses can petition together. if they choose.
+This reduces acrimony.

 Issues that should be considered at this stage include: